Tiki Mugs Fanciful and Fun

 Even lounging – doing nothing (without feeling guilty) – is a skill we all need to learn.
 Just look at cats lying contentedly in the sun.

-Yes, life can be demanding, and these past years have been difficult times, but adding in a measure of fun and learning to live joyfully can help to make things better.
+Yes, life can be demanding, but adding in a measure of fun and laughter can help to make things better.

 Let’s keep the Ho, Ho, Hos happening in the New Year.
 Happy New Year to all.